osm-search/Nominatim/docs/api/Reverse.md

 * `zoom=[0-18]`

 Level of detail required for the address.
+Default: 18.
 This is a number that corresponds roughly to the zoom level used in map frameworks like Leaflet.js, Openlayers etc.
 In terms of address details the zoom levels are as follows: